Wagnerian (horse): 2021: six-year-old season and death

 Wagnerian was taken out of racing for a prolonged time due to problems with his throat and had undergone surgery to remove his vocal cords.
 He returned to race at the 2021 Kyoto Kinen but came in 5th place, and could not win anymore races.
 After finishing in 18th place at the Japan Cup, Wagnerian's health gradually deteriorated and he was hospitalized at an equine vet stable located inside the Ritto Training Center.
 At around 6PM on 5 January 2022, Wagnerian died at the vet's table, and after an autopsy was conducted it was revealed that the horse had an egg-sized gallstone stuck in his bile duct, which led to multiple organ failure.

 Wagnerian's death marked the first death of an active Derby-winner in the Heisei era and the fifth ever, after Governor, Ieryu, Tokino Minoru, and Keystone.

+Racing form

+Wagnerian won five races and placed in other three out of 17 starts.
+This data is based on JBIS and netkeiba.